thehulkbro/Google-sheet-clone/README.md

 Save and Load: Spreadsheet data can be saved locally and loaded for future use.

 Demo
-You can check out the live demo of the Google Sheet clone here.
+You can check out the live demo of the Google Sheet clone here https://thehulkbro.github.io/Google-sheet-clone/

 Installation
 To run this application locally, follow these steps: